 The first home of PCOM was in the Girard Building at 21 South 12th Street in 1899 (building still there), then moved to an equally impressive Witherspoon Building at Juniper and Walnut in 1900 (also still there).
 The peripatetic PCOM then moved to 33rd and Arch in 1903; 1715 Broad Street in 1908; 832 Pine Street in 1912; and then had an extended stay at the Reyburn Mansion from 1916-1928.
-The school expanded into two houses to the east of the Reyburn Mansion, at 1820 and 1818 Spring Garden Street, and then added a hospital behind 1822 Spring Garden on vacant land.
+In 1917, it added a hospital behind 1822 Spring Garden on vacant land, and in 1921 the school expanded into two houses to the east of the Reyburn Mansion, at 1820 and 1818 Spring Garden Street.

 1818-1822 Spring Garden Street PCOM buildings in 1925, as seen from the northeast.
 The Reyburn Mansion is on the far right.
 Image from The Athenaeum.

 Same view from the northwest today.
+The Reyburn mansion was razed and replaced by this building in 1937.
 Note (for later) double eagles on the top of the curved corner on the art deco building.
 Spring Garden Towers in background.

 In this detail from the 1922 Bromley map can be seen the Osteopathic Hospital, Garretson Hospital, and the State College of Optometry at 1809 Spring Garden Street.
 The Baldwin Locomotive Works at bottom occupies the northern half of what is now Baldwin Park.